 In addition to the express declarations of the New Testament quoted above, there are a number of additional passages which also teach the same thing.
 John the Baptist hailed our Savior as "The Lamb of God which taketh away the sin of the world," that is, as the great Antitype of the sacrificial lambs of Old Testament ritual.
 In His discourse with Nicodemus our Lord alluded to the lifting up of the Brazen Serpent in the wilderness as a type of His own lifting up on the Cross.
-Writing to the Corinthians the Apostle Paul said, "Christ our Passover is sacrificed for us" (1 Corinthians 5:7), thus signifying that Exodus 12 pointed forward to the Lord Jesus.
-Writing to the Galatians the same Apostle makes mention of the history of Abraham, his wives and his children, and then states "which things are an allegory" (Galatians 4:24).
-Now there are many brethren who will own the typical significance of these things, but who refuse to acknowledge that anything else in the Old Testament has a typical meaning save those which are expressly interpreted in the New.
+Writing to the Corinthians the Apostle Paul said, "Christ our Passover is sacrificed for us" (ADDITECTION CORRECTION CONTINUES SIGNIFY), thus signifying that Apostle makes mention of the Lord Jesus.
+Writing to the Galatians the same Apostle makes mention of the history of Abraham, his wives and his children, and then states "which things are an allegory" (ADDITECTION CONTINUES SIGNIFICANCE OF THE STATE OF expressly interpreted in the New.
 But this we conceive to be a mistake and to place a limit upon the scope and value of the Word of God.
 Rather let us regard those Old Testament types which are expounded in the New Testament as samples of others which are not explained.
 Are there no more prophecies in the Old Testament than those which, in the New Testament, are said to be "fulfilled"?
 Assuredly.
 Then let us admit the same concerning the types.